okaybenji/text-engine/readme.md

 ```

 ## Functions
-Functions are reuseable bits of JavaScript code. text-engine provides several of these which you can use, for instance in callbacks like onUse, onLook, onEnter, etc.
+Functions are reuseable bits of JavaScript code. text-engine provides several of these which you can use, for instance in callbacks like `onUse`, `onLook`, `onEnter`, etc.

 Writing and using functions is optional, but they give you a great deal more flexibility with the sort of game you can make.